 Shaolin were either forced into into lay life or into hiding.
 During this time, followers of Christianity, Islam, Judaism and other non Taoist beliefs were persecuted as well.
 The persecution lasted for twenty months when Emperor Wuzong died and was succeeded by Emperor Xuanzong.
 On his ascension he and put forth a policy of tolerance in 846.
 For a few year it seemed that this had restored the Tang, yet.

-In 859, a large-scale peasant uprising launched by Huang Chao again severely attacked the Tang regime.
+A large-scale peasant uprising launched by Huang Chao again severely attacked the Tang regime.
 Although the revolution failed to unseat the Tang, later emperors were unable to restore the dynasty's power.
 As central authority weakened, nomads on the frontiers gained control over large portions of China and generals were able to establish regional kingdoms.
 In 907, the last Tang emperor, Emperor Ai was forced to abdicate by Chancellor Zhu Quanzhong, who afterwards changed the state title into Liang, finally putting the ever powerful and mighty Tang Dynasty to an end 907 CE.
 A time of unrest started.

 Between 907 and 960 there was a mess of Dynasties; some lasting as little as 3 years but none longer than 17 years.
 In fairly rapid succession the Later Liang Dynasty (907 to 923), Later Tang Dynasty (Shatuo Turk 923 to 936), Later Jin Dynasty (936 to 946), Later Han Dynasty (947 to 950) and Later Zhou Dynasty (951 to 960).
 As Tang power ebbed by the center of the eighth century CE Domestic economic instability and military defeat in 751 by Arabs at Talas, in Central Asia, marked the beginning of five centuries of steady military decline for the Chinese empire.
 Misrule, court intrigues, economic exploitation, and popular rebellions weakened the empire, making it possible for northern invaders to terminate the dynasty in 907.
 The next half-century saw the fragmentation of China into five northern dynasties and ten southern kingdoms.
 The dispersal of political and economic power that marked the collapse of the Tang dynasty resulted in a brief period of disunion known as the Five Dynasties period (AD 907-960).
 Not only did five short-lived dynasties follow one another in the Huang He (yellow River), valley of North China, but ten independent states were established (AD 906-979), most of them in South China.
 Although foreign invaders did not overrun China during this period, the Liao dynasty (AD 916-1125) of the Khitan Mongols, based in Manchuria and Mongolia, was able to extend its influence over parts of northern Hebei and Shanxi provinces.
 Beijing became the southern capital of their joint Sino-Khitan Empire.

-In 960 CE, a new power, the Song Dynasty (960-1279 AD), reunited most of China proper.
+A new power, the Song Dynasty (960-1279 AD), reunited most of China proper.
 The Song period divides into two phases, Northern Song (960 to 1127), and Southern Song (1127 to 1279).
 The division was caused by the forced abandonment of north China in 1127 by the Song court, which could not push back the nomadic invaders.
 The founders of the Song Dynasty built an effective centralized bureaucracy staffed with civilian scholar-officials.
 Some writings even suggest that the founder of the Song Dynasty was a Shaolin Graduate or Layman and was very pro Wuji (martial arts) as a form of health giving exercise.

 It was also in this time that Kung Fu Animal styles begun to flourish.
 With the Song Dynasty support for wuji (martial arts) many kung Fu styles came into existence; styles such as Rooster, Toad and Dog were not uncommon and some are still around.
 But there were also other such as 10,000 bees, Mantis, Tiger, etc. With Shaolin's system of learning from travelers, many of these styles found their way into Shaolin.
 At this time in 1044, the "Grand Classic of Martial Arts which included many aspects of military strategy, case histories and fighting styles was published.
 Many Archery and martial art schools are recorded during this time.
 Martial Artists would earn their way by providing shows and exhibitions in fighting, wrestling, archery and strength demonstrations.